TSlex/StardewValley/ItemResearchSpawner/supporting.md

 research_reload_prices //load prices from price-config.json file
 ```

+You can upload you file or its content to ["Individual item prices balancing" forum topic](https://www.nexusmods.com/stardewvalley/mods/8933/?tab=forum&topic_id=10179773)

 ### Suggest improvement

 You can suggest improvement on [forum](https://www.nexusmods.com/stardewvalley/mods/8933?tab=forum).
 But please consider the following